malwarelols/CryptocurrencyInfo/README.md

 # Cryptocurrency Info
 A plugin that will print a user's cryptocurrency investments onto their menubar on macOS using [bitbar](https://github.com/matryer/bitbar).
+It shows:
+* Current price
+* Total value of an investors tokens/coin
+* Profit/loss percentage
+* Total profit of the tokens/coins.

 ## Requirements
 ### Install Bitbar